Preston is a graduate from Johnny Warren Football Foundation training program.

 The short video below was taken at Pluim Park, Lisarow, on 23 February 2014.
 Unfortunately I missed recording about ten minutes of the match!
 This is with the CCMA U18’s Men’s team. this is also a video playlist, with a few different videos.

 In 2014, in addition to his football, Preston was also Vice-Captain of his school, and also achieved excellent academic results, with him being at the top of five subjects for his year (ie Year 12).

 Congratulations also to Preston for being nominated for the 2015 Wyong Australia Day awards.

 In late January 2015, Preston departed Australia for the UK with a two year visa to further his football experiences and development.
 In the UK, Preston has been training and attending trials with several Clubs, and has received a number of offers.
-He has not yet accepted any offers as trials are continuing with other Clubs.
+Trials are continuing with various Clubs.